tristanlabelle/swift-winrt/Docs/How it works.md

 // COMExportBase has a field that looks like a COM object:
 // typedef struct SWRT_COMEmbedding {
 //     const void* virtualTable;
-//     void* swiftEmbedder; // Will point back to MyFoo
+//     void* swiftObject; // Will point back to MyFoo
 // } SWRT_COMEmbedding;

 enum IFooBinding {